ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 ---

 We will see here a way to make the Google Plus profile screen.
-I find this screen pretty interesting (although it suffers of some minor bugs), and wanted to try to find a way to do that.
+I find this screen pretty interesting (although it suffers from some minor bugs), and wanted to try to find a way to do that.

 {% img center /images/screen_gplus_global.png %}

-***Note**: I won't talk about the weird bottom bar they added just to annoy you.*
+***Note**: I won't talk about the weird bottom bar you have to use if you want to make a new post.
+I hate that 'quick return' bar*

 I'll cut this post in three parts: